Hypochlorous Acid Is The Latest Skin-Care Ingredient On The Rise

 During a recent skin-care elimination forced by an allergic reaction to high-strength vitamin C, hypochlorous acid spray was my only form of skin care for about a week.
 I spritzed it on my face for three days straight and not only was it incredibly soothing, my red and rash-y skin healed fast.
 Disclaimer: There is a naturally-occurring smell of chlorine — it's a little bit like a swimming pool — but it's faint and harmless.
 Like the beloved SkinCeuticals CE Ferulic that smells like hotdog water, it's part of the experience.

 If you're dealing with active acne, Dr. Bhatti recommends spraying your hypochlorous acid right on top.
 "It will help disinfect your pores," he explains.
-But again, you don't have to worry about over drying because there's no oil-stripping happening.
-I'd also recommend using it anytime you have a skin barrier disruption or flareup.
+But again, you don't have to worry about over-drying because there's no oil-stripping happening.
+I'd also recommend using it anytime you have a skin barrier disruption or flare-up.
 A new piercing?
 Spray it.
-A itchy spot on your neck?
+An itchy spot on your neck?
 Spray it.
 A nick at your cuticle?
 Spray it.
 A chin pimple?
 You know what to do.
 One off-label use I like: dampen your Beautyblender with a little hypochlorous acid spray to ensure you're not spreading bacteria as you blend your concealer or contour.

 Advertisement